-Crape myrtle requires regular watering for the first two months.
+Crape myrtle needs to be watered regularly for the first two months after transplanting.
 Check the soil before watering, then let a hose trickle at the base of the tree whenever the soil is dry to a depth of 3 inches.
 Wait a day or two to water if the soil feels cool and moist.
-As a general rule, water the tree once or twice per week during dry weather, providing a total of about 1 inch of water per week.
-Once the roots are established, the tree is drought-tolerant and rarely requires supplemental water.
+As a rule, water once or twice per week during dry weather, about 1 inch of water per week.
+Once the roots are established, the tree rarely requires supplemental water.
 However, crape myrtle benefits from an occasional watering during hot, dry weather, especially while the tree is blooming.
 Water deeply and slowly to saturate the root system, then don't water again until the soil is dry.
-A 2- to 3-inch layer of mulch such as bark chips or compost enriches the soil and prevents moisture evaporation.
+A 2- to 3-inch layer of mulch, either bark chips or compost, nourishes the soil and prevents moisture evaporation.

-Crape myrtle benefits from regular feeding of a balanced fertilizer with a ratio such as 10-10-10 or 12-12-12.
-However, too much fertilizer can invite pests and disease and may create lush growth at the expense of blooms.
-Feed a newly planted crape myrtle 1 teaspoon of fertilizer every month from spring until late summer.
-After the first year, feed the tree in spring.
-To determine the amount of fertilizer required for an established tree, measure the ground under the widest part of the canopy, or top of the tree, then provide 1/2 pound of fertilizer for every 100 square feet.
+Crape myrtle benefits from regular application of a balanced fertilizer with a ratio of 10-10-10 or 12-12-12.
+Too much fertilizer, however, can invite pests and disease and may create lush growth at the expense of blooms.
+Fertilize a newly planted crape myrtle 1 teaspoon of fertilizer every month from spring until late summer.
+After the first year, fertilize the tree each spring.
+To determine the amount of fertilizer, follow soil-test recommendations for an established tree.
+In the absence of a soil test, measure the ground under the widest part of the canopy, or top of the tree, then provide 1/2 pound of fertilizer for every 100 square feet.
 Sprinkle the fertilizer evenly on the ground, then water deeply.

 Pests and Disease

-Healthy crape myrtle is relatively disease-resistant.
-However, overwatering, humid conditions, lack of sunlight, overcrowding and lack of adequate air circulation may cause powdery mildew, a fungus recognized by a powdery, grey or white coating on the leaves.
+A healthy crape myrtle is relatively disease-resistant.
+However, overwatering, humid conditions, lack of sunlight, overcrowding and lack of adequate air circulation may cause powdery mildew, a fungus that leaves a powdery gray or white coating on the leaves.
 Leaf spot and other fungal disease are less common.
-Plant disease-resistant varieties, especially if you live in a warm, damp climate.
+Plant disease-resistant cultivars, especially if you live in a warm, damp climate.
 Clip damaged growth and dispose of it properly to prevent spread of disease.
-Remove suckers and small sprouts that grow from the base of the plant, as this growth is susceptible to powdery mildew that travels to the main part of the tree.
-Crape myrtle is sometimes bothered by aphids that are removed by directing a strong stream of water at affected areas.
-Avoid insecticides, which kill lady beetles and other beneficial predatory insects that keep aphids in check.
+Remove suckers, which are small sprouts that grow from the base of the plant, as this growth is susceptible to powdery mildew that travels to the main part of the tree.
+Crape myrtle is sometimes bothered by aphids, which can be removed with a strong stream of water at affected areas.
+Avoid using insecticides, which kill lady beetles and other beneficial predatory insects that keep aphids in check.